CommandCracker8/CodeCats-Bot/README.md

 #### Public Instance
 Click [here](https://discord.com/api/oauth2/authorize?client_id=836989800757329940&permissions=277025507328&scope=bot) to invite this bot to your server!

+##### If you are looking through the source code, you'll notice I haven't implemented any kind of proper command handling system.
+The only reason for that is that this is a smaill bot and I didn't feel like it needed it.

 <!-- ### Donate
 If anyone feels like supporting me, here's my wallet address: `0xc20c95aa3255FBc7bc0F28e3edC7D89088d2Fe8e` -->